WSET level 1, Element 1: An Introduction to Wine

 - Flavor characteristics:

 - Fruits and Flowers: indicators of a certain grape variety.
-Cabernet Sauvignon can have black currant flavour; Riesling can have flower aromas.
+Cabernet Sauvignon can have a black currant flavor; Riesling can have flower aromas.

 - Spices and Oak: Vanilla (sweet spice) can indicate the use of oak.
 Shiraz can have spicy, peppery aromas.